 - Pears: A ripe pear has a different texture and color than a papaya, but the sweetness is all there.
 Pear can replace papaya in your morning fruit bowl or in salads.

 - Apples: Similarly to the pear, if you aren’t in a tropical area you may be able to get a really nice, deliciously sweet apple instead!
-Pureed apple (or applesauce) can also replace the papaya in our recipe from the Bodhi Cookbook — Anki’s Zucchini Bread.
+Pureed apple (or applesauce) can also replace the papaya in Anki’s Zucchini Bread recipe from the Bodhi Cookbook.

-- Honeydew or cantaloupe: Fresh, local, ripe melons are a wonderful alternative to the tropical papaya.
+- Honeydew or cantaloupe: Fresh, local, ripe melons are a wonderful papaya alternative.
 They hold their shape and deliver the same fruity sweetness.

 Pineapple is one of Costa Rica’s top exports.
 We are lucky to have access to some really delicious pineapple in Bahia Ballena, Costa Rica so we incorporate it into quite a few of our recipes.
 For example, we use pineapple in our curry recipes, the Fermented Hot Sauce, and our Pineapple Fried Rice.
 However, we suggest skipping the pineapple if it’s not local to your area and instead opting for one of these:

 - Green apples: Apples are both sweet and tart, similar to the pineapple.
-And although the texture and flavors are a bit different, apples are a great substitute for pineapple.
+And although the texture and flavors are a bit different, apples are a great pineapple substitute.

 - Oranges (or juice): Providing the citrusy, sweet, and tart flavors, oranges can also replace pineapples.